-All students (campus or ECU DE) are required to submit documentation of at least 25 guided clock hours observation of SLP or Audiology sessions.
-Campus students are required to submit documentation by July 15th before the Fall semester of enrollment.
-ECU DE Cohort are required to submit documentation by December 1st (end of first semester of enrollment).
-UAA and ASU DE Cohorts should follow the specific protocols for the submission of observation hours outlined by each respective program.
+All students (campus or DE) are required to submit documentation of at least 25 guided clock hours observation of SLP or Audiology sessions.
+ASU DE Cohort and Campus students are required to submit documentation by July 15th before the Fall semester of enrollment.
+ECU DE Cohort are required to submit documentation by December $1{st}$ (end of first semester of enrollment).
+UAA DE Cohort students are required to submit documentation by May $1{st}$ (end of second semester of enrollment).
 Failure to submit documentation by deadlines will result in a delay in starting clinical hours.
 Students must submit the following documentation to the Director of Master's Education for verification and approval.

 No more than 10 hours of indirect observation will be accepted; this includes video observation, such as masterclinician.org.
-At least 15 hours must be direct (face to face/teletherapy) observation.
+At least 15 hours must be direct (face to face) observation.